pandas-dev/pandas/.github/ISSUE_TEMPLATE/feature_request.md

 [this should provide a description of the feature request, e.g. "`DataFrame.foo` should get a new parameter `bar` that [...]", try to write a docstring for the desired feature]

+#### API breaking implications

+[this should provide a description of how this feature will affect the API]

 #### Describe alternatives you've considered

 [this should provide a description of any alternative solutions or features you've considered]